peter-smile/Peter/index.md

 ## Experience

 ### NTHU Consulting group , member 2021 Oct ~ Present
-Serve as an intermediate between Team and other groups , make an arrangement of the project time table make sure the each project can be finished before the due time point.
+By engaging in business project , producing the research for whether to enter the market and striving to come up with the business strategy.
 - **Leading** the team discussion and make the all progress follow the time line as possible.
 - **Understanding** the team members’ problem and provide assistance.
 - **Decomposing** the problem and revise the issue tree to help analyze the problem.

 ### Student Information Technology Conference （SITCON） , Deputy head of Agenda Team , 2022 Nov ~ Presnt
+Serve as an intermediate between Team and other groups , make an arrangement of the project time table make sure the each project can be finished before the due time point.
 - **Accountable for** the team’s all tasks and provide some opinions about an issue.
 - **Adjusting and negotiating** with other team to reach a consensus on the cross functional works when the schedule changes.
 - Keep passion and curious about all the new knowledge and challenges to be innovative.

 ### Student Information Technology Conference （SITCON） , Member of Agenda Team , 2020 Oct ~ 2021 Sep
+Implementing the assigned project and editing the information for the speaker, planning the previous works for the online campus after the COVID-19 break out.
 - After the huge impact of the COVID-19,
 I was **responsible for** the planning of the pre-record for the online conference and the assist the agenda QA session on the conference day
 -
 -

 ### TMBA , Member of ECM 2021 July ~ 2022 Feb
 -
 -
 -

 ## Skills
 #### Excel
 #### Python